HL7/fhir-mCODE-ig/fsh/ig-data/input/pagecontent/index.md

 <h5><a name="TumorMarkers">Tumor Marker Tests</a></h5>
 <p>Tumor markers are key prognostic factors in calculating cancer staging, identifying treatment options, and monitoring progression of disease.
 For example, an abnormal increase in prostate-specific antigen (PSA) levels is a prognostic factor for prostate cancer.
-Other tumor markers include estrogen receptor (ER) status, progresterone receptor (PR) status, carcinoembryonic antigen (CEA) levels, among others.
+Other tumor markers include estrogen receptor (ER) status, progesterone receptor (PR) status, carcinoembryonic antigen (CEA) levels, among others.
 See the profile <a href="StructureDefinition-mcode-tumor-marker.html">TumorMarkerTest</a> for full details.</p>

 <p>We distinguish Tumor Marker Tests from genetic tests that are measured at the DNA, RNA, or chromosomal level, addressed in the <a href="#Genomics">Genomics</a> section.
 </p>